huntabyte/shadcn-svelte/apps/www/src/content/components/data-table.md

       header: "Amount"
     }),
     table.column({
-      accessor: ({ id }) => id,
+      accessor: ({ email }) => email,
       header: ""
     })
   ]);
 </script>
 ```

 The last column is where we'll render a menu of actions for each row.
-Since our dataset doesn't have an `actions` property, we'll use a function to access the `id` property as the accessor.
-The header we'll leave as an empty string for now.

 ### Create View Model & Render Table